Cafetier/TP1/README.md

 - background needs a gradient
 - arrow to redirect to top

-### Database
-- Remove size_product and replace only by size (because 1 can have many)

 ### Xavier
 - Contenu de la page a propos

     - faire deux tableaux a linterieur

 - Page produit

-- Traduction anglaise

 - [nav] Page active (dans le menu de navigation)